k2-fsa/sherpa/docs/source/streaming_asr/conv_emformer/index.rst

 There are no **recurrent** modules in the transducer model:

-  - The encoder network (i.e., the transcription network) is an ConvEmformer model
+  - The encoder network (i.e., the transcription network) is a ConvEmformer model
   - The decoder network (i.e., the prediction network) is a `stateless network <https://ieeexplore.ieee.org/document/9054419>`_, consisting of an ``nn.Embedding()`` and a ``nn.Conv1d()``.